owenbrown/python_stack/NOTES.md

 | Yes     | No      | Depends              |
 | No      | Yes     | Material Design Lite |
 | No      | No      | Material Design Lite |

+### Material design lite doesn't have selectors!
+This might be a fluke, but it appears tha MDL has some serious shortcomings.

+### Be careful reloading pages when testing flask.
+You may continue to get errors.
+Try to figure out the conditions unders which Flask reloads the server.